TX-XR/Sketch2Terrain-CHI25/README.md

 We recruited 36 participants (17 females, 19 males), aged between 18 and 41 years (M=25.00, SD=4.51), for a comprehensive user study in a controlled laboratory setting.
 We designed a between-subjects experiment with three conditions corresponding to 2D, 3D, and Generative 3D sketch mapping concepts, respectively: (1) 2D condition, (2) 3D condition, and (3) AI condition.

 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Experiment_Design.png?raw=true "The workflow.")
+Experimental procedure: The experiment for 2D and 3D conditions was composed of two phases followed by the survey, while the AI condition had a voluntarily free creation phase (which is not shown in the picture).
+A different sketching interface was provided for each condition, as shown.